You will not have to pay twice. Just make sure you are logged in to the App Store on both devices with the same ID.

 Check in your network equipment's configuration interfaces around the terms "Bonjour", "Zeroconf", "uPnP", "mDNS", "Multicast DNS", or "Service Auto-Discovery".
 Some routers have options to disable this traffic, and many people don't know what it is and disable it.

-This indicates there is a problem with network data going from the computer to the tablet.
+This indicates there is a problem with the computer-to-tablet network connection.

 First, try clicking Rescan Network